apache/spark/UPDATING.md

 celeryd_concurrency -> worker_concurrency
 celery_result_backend -> result_backend
 ```
-This will result in the same config parameters as Celery 4 and will make it more transparent.
+Resulting in the same config parameters as Celery 4, with more transparency.

 ### GCP Dataflow Operators
 Dataflow job labeling is now supported in Dataflow{Java,Python}Operator with a default